EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Breck.
 Scut Week--5 days of 'some day' for all the annoying tests, documentation or cruft that we have been saying we will get to 'some day'.

+Charles.
+Tests on Laplace approximation.
+When the latent Gaussian is "high-dimensional" (M = 100 or 500), what kind of solver should we use?
+Powell is slow and Newton unstable.
+What about gradient descent?

 Old??: Sebastian Weber.
 Threading in stan-math.
 Do we want to make a working thread_local C++11 feature a requirement for compilers?
 Yes/no. See  [discourse discussion](http://discourse.mc-stan.org/t/potentially-dropping-support-for-older-versions-of-apples-version-of-clang/3780/5) and [the ad thread pull](https://github.com/stan-dev/math/pull/809).

 Old: Bob Carpenter.
 Can we add a bunch new devs who've been adding things but aren't on our dev list?